-Thus, to calculate φ , we apply abstraction from self-loops to get \mathbf{P}^ and then ψ^ , followed by weighting by SJ and normalization.
-EDTMC(G) has no self-loops, unlike SMC(G), hence, the behaviour of EDTMC(G)stabilizes quicker than that of SMC(G) (if each of them has a single steady state), since \mathbf{P}^ has only zero elements at the main diagonal.
+Thus, to calculate φ , we apply abstraction from self-loops with probability less than 1 to get \mathbf{P}^ and then ψ^ , followed by weighting by SJ and normalization.
+We call that technique embedding, since the embedded DTMC (EDTMC) is used to specify the SMC state change probabilities.
+EDTMC(G) has no self-loops with probability less than 1, unlike SMC(G), hence, the behaviour of EDTMC(G) may stabilize quicker than that of SMC(G) (if each of them has a single steady state), since \mathbf{P}^ has only zero (excepting the states having self-loops with probability 1) elements at the main diagonal.

-Example 5.1 Let E be from Example 3.23.
+Example 5.1 Let E be from Example 3.24.
 In Figure 30, the underlying SMC SMC(\overline{E}) is presented.
 The average sojourn times in the states of the underlying SMC are written next to them in bold font.